 Veselovskii et al. (2010, 2016) use the complex refractive index in their argumentation of their preference of rejecting the depolarisation input in the inversion.
 They retrieve real parts of about 1.45 for pure dust, which are comparable to AERONET results.
 They conclude that imaginary parts obtained from the inversion of 3+2 input data lead to more realistic estimations of this parameter because values below 0.005 (derived from using 3+2+1) are below the findings from in-situ measurements (Müller et al., 2013).
-Our analysis of the refractive index shows real parts of 1.50 to 1.55 for all combinations of depolarisation input for both mixed- as well as pure-dust conditions.
+Our preliminary analysis of the refractive index shows real parts of 1.50 to 1.55 for all combinations of depolarisation input for both mixed- as well as pure-dust conditions(not shown).
 This result is more in line with independent measurements of this parameter (Müller et al., 2013).
-For pure dust conditions we obtain imaginary parts of up to 0.020 from the inversion of 3+2 data sets.
+For pure dust conditions we obtain imaginary parts of up to 0.020 from explored by Veselovskii et al. (2010) who conclude that (i) the error of the volume concentration is estimated as 17% to 25% depending on the contribution of large particles and (ii) a fixed imaginary part refers to the mean value of the spectrally dependent imaginary part.
+A detailed investigation of the assumption of spectrally independent refractive indices is beyond the scope of this study.

+30 the inversion of 3+2 data sets.
 All other sets lead to significantly lower values.
-For mixed-dust cases in which $\delta{532} < 0.25$ , we find significantly larger imaginary parts that show little difference to the results obtained from using the 3+2 input data set.
+For mixed-dust cases in which $\delta{532} < 0.25$, we find significantly larger imaginary parts that show little difference to the results obtained from using the 3+2 input data set.

 The inversion assumes a spectrally independent complex refractive index.
 In contrast, mineral dust is known to show a strong increase of the imaginary part of the refractive index with smaller wavelengths.
-This issue has been explored by
+This issue has been